 Where should you look when looking for the best IDE for React development?
 Today we’re covering just that.
 The selection of IDEs and code editors is so large that it becomes difficult to choose the right development tool.
 Modern software development often means working with multiple tools in different languages.
 Complexity can be a nasty headache for even the most experienced developers, so many people try to rely on integrated development environments (IDEs) to do most of the work.
 Besides source editors and automation, some of them even have smart code completion.

-Some developers prefer to do all development in one tool and never leave it.
+Some developers prefer to do all react development in one tool and never leave it.
 Others don’t bother at all and develop in a simple code editor.
 Others plunge into choosing a very serious editor in order to automate their work as much as possible.

 We will also cover the main features that should be included in an IDE, as well as the main differences between IDE and code editors.

 In some cases, while reviewing the IDE, we’ll mention the plugins and packages that come with the tool that you might find helpful to install.